Marking Entries

 - Note that as you mark each team's submission, the totals scored by previously marked entries will update due to the marking system applied.

-You may well spot further improvements to one or both Marking Scoresheets.
-Feel free to apply these, but it is recommended that you create a new version in doing so, and update the download links above accordingly.
+You may well spot further improvements to the Marking Scoresheet.
+Feel free to apply these, but it is recommended that you create a new version in doing so, and update the download link above accordingly.